scott-griffiths/bitstring/trunk/doc/introduction.rst

 If you want an earlier version, or need other files in the full package, you can download and extract the contents of the .zip provided on the project's website.

-First download the latest release for either Python 2.4 / 2.5 or Python 2.6 / 3.0 / 3.1 (see the Downloads tab on the project’s homepage).
+First download the latest release (see the Downloads tab on the project’s homepage).
 Note that this manual covers only the Python 2.6 and later version.
 Version 1.0 is available for Python 2.4 / 2.5, which can be found on the project's homepage.

 If you then extract the contents of the zip file you should find files organised in these directories